Laufire/kiss/Notes.md

 # Plugins

+* Limited pod (a pod with a limited number of items, to enable pagination, infinite scrolling etc), in which removed nodes are cached for reuse.

+* Labeled checkbox.

 * To communicate with the server.

+* Texter: a simple i18n plugin for kiss that sets the textContet of the boxes.

-* Iterator: a plugin to linearly move through a collection.
+* Iterator: a plugin to linearly move through a collection (like a slide show).

 * To parse custom tags.